enoch1017/test_node_crawlers01/README.md

-A easy crawler about weather!!
+A easy weatherCrawler API to show 3 countries !!
+/Data_weather/get/countryNumber
+01 Taipei
+06 new taipei
+08 Taoyuan